mikeparcewski/reactiveOpenAPI/README.md

 #### MongoDB

-The default database name is **reactiveOpenAPIMongo**, is port **27017** on localhost and isn't password protected.
+The default database name is **reactiveOpenAPIMongo**, port **27017** on localhost and isn't password protected.
 You can change any of this in the [application.yml](src/main/resources/application.yml).

 > Check out our [MongoDB docs](docs/MONGODB.md) for more information on configuration.